sabyrzhan/angular-fundamentals/README.md

 Chapter 14:
   * HTTP request to server using RsJs Observables

+Chapter 15:
+  * Unit and isolated testing using Karma - test runtime env and jasmine - mocking fx.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.